cuitaixiang/taucoin-ipfs-docs/doc/Tau-block-tx-structure-draft-cn.md

 * A. Response with future ContractReceiptStateRoot;
 * B. Collect votings from peers;
 * C. Attachment Downloader.
+## Backgound Context
+* Safety SafetyReceiptStateRoot; // this is constantly updated by voting collecting process B. When most difficulty chain is verified after voting process, the new SafetyReceiptStateRoot is equal to predicted ContractReceiptStateRoot.
+* ContractReceiptStateRoot; // this is the new block/state hamt node.cid
 ```
 Concept: Miner is what nodes call themself, in TAU all nodes are miners predicting future; Sender is what nodes call other peers.
 ```